2017 August 13 to 20

 Most of our trips draw more single travelers than couples.
 When couples do join us, it’s usually because they’re looking forward to interacting with a gay group; if they wanted a holiday by themselves, they wouldn’t have signed up to travel with us.
 Furthermore, the activities included with our trips serve as natural ice-breakers.
 Within a day, you’ll be traveling with friends.

 You don’t need to pay the single supplement if you’re traveling alone.
 We’ll be happy to match you with a roommate.
 Pay the single supplement only if you want a bedroom to yourself.

-This tour starts and ends in Reykjavik, Iceland, with flights in and out of nearby Reykjavik / Keflavik Airport (KEF).
+This tour starts and ends in Reykjavik, Iceland, with flights in and out of the nearby international Keflavik Airport (KEF).

 The tour lasts 8 days and 7 nights.
-Day 1 of the trip begins in the early morning when you arrive at Reykjavik airport, or meet our guide at the hotel (if you flew into Iceland earlier than the group).
+On our first day, Day 1, there is an optional, city tour beginning at 9 AM at our main hotel in Reykjavik, if you happen to arrive early enough.
+Otherwise, be sure to be in Reykjavik in our hotel lobby by 12:30 PM for an afternoon of touring and geothermal soaks.
 We’ll have 7 nights in Iceland, with most people flying back home on the afternoon of the last day.
-If you have a couple of extra days, we encourage you to join the Reykjavik Pride celebrations, either the weekend before or the weekend after our tour.
-(In 2015 & 2016, Pride is the weekend before our tour.)
+If you have a couple of extra days, we encourage you to join the Reykjavik Pride celebrations, usually the weekend before our tour.

 From North America, Icelandair offers flights from several gateway cities: Boston, New York JFK, Newark, Washington Dulles, Minneapolis/St. Paul, Denver, Seattle, Toronto and Halifax.
 Delta also offers a daily summertime flight between JFK and Reykjavik.
 You can check flight options at www.icelandair.com, www.delta.com or call our office and ask to speak to our flight specialist.